This article will help you:

 - Distinct values of property.
 Filter for event or user properties down to a specific value or set of values you are analyzing.
 For example, only those users who favorited a song or video on more than one device.

 - Count.
-Your cohort will be based on the number of times your event is fired.
-For example, all users who fired
+Your cohort will be based on the number of times your event is triggered.
+For example, all users who triggered

 - Set the operator (equal to, greater than, less than, etc) and the value (i.e., the count value) of this parameter.